⚡️Servebolt is growing fast! Want to join our team and help grow Servebolt even faster? Check out our open jobs and apply.

 Oversized images take a long time to load, especially for visitors on mobile devices and slow networks.
 Images should be correctly sized and compressed, and doing so will improve the overall user experience.

-Keep the size of your web site, and the number of assets to a minimum.
+Keep the size of your website and the number of assets to a minimum.
 They all have to be transported from the server to the visitor, and the fewer network roundtrips (RTT) that are necessary, the faster the page will load for the visitor.

 The time it takes to download something from a server increases exponentially with the distance to the server.
 Host your website on the same continent as the majority of your visitors.

-Content Delivery Networks can shorten the network distance for visitors to your website and therefore make it load faster.
+Content Delivery Networks can shorten the network distance for visitors to your website and, therefore, make it load faster.

 JavaScript accounts for a large amount of what makes web pages slow on the visitor’s devices.
 Reducing the amount of JavaScript will always result in faster loading and a faster time to interactive.